AdhocSteve/AutomatedTradingSystem/README.md

-Some may relate to the struggle of finding what seems to be a promising tutorial fillwed with script that can not be executed and debu
+Some may relate to the struggle of finding what seems to be a promising tutorial filled with script that cannot be executed and debugging is still a foreign concept.
-I began
-I knew little to nothing about programming in python.

 The outline for this will be something like
 - Tools, setting up your development environment
-- Data,
+- Data Aquisitio